PQYPLZXHGF/buddhist-well-being-gtk3/docs/req-spec.md

 <Describe any standards or typographical conventions that were followed when writing this SRS, such as fonts or highlighting that have special significance.
 For example, state whether priorities  for higher-level requirements are assumed to be inherited by detailed requirements, or whether every requirement statement is to have its own priority.>

 * *The name* ***"Buddhist Well-Being"*** *is a working project name, it will likely change in the future*
-* If a future version is discussed this will be explicitly mentioned in this document.
+* If a future version of the software is discussed this will be explicitly mentioned in this document.
 Otherwise version 1.0 is implicitly assumed

 ### 1.3 Intended Audience and Reading Suggestions